 The Department of Petén is the largest department in Guatemala geographically speaking, and yet it is the most remote area to access.
 The Petén is rich in Mayan archaeological sites, such as Tikal and El Mirador.
 Tourists travel routinely in and out of these sites, but see little of the real poverty and need in Petén.
 As in all of Guatemala, the Ministry of Health struggles to meet the health care needs of these remote and impoverished people.
-The Regional Hospital in San Benito and its dedicated staff need help in order to provide care for the people living in this region.
-In 2013, Refuge International took a small team to San Benito and provided a laparoscopic tower to aid the surgeons in their overwhelming workload.
-Since this initial trip, Refuge has also created a pipeline of donated supplies to improve patient care.
+In 2013, Refuge International took a small team to the Regional Hospital in San Benito and provided a laparoscopic tower to aid the surgeons in their overwhelming workload.
+Having returned several times since that initial trip, Refuge has also created a pipeline of donated supplies to improve patient care.

 Dr. Jordan Stanley